zhendrikse/tdd/tdd-katas/train-reservation/README.md

 The assignment in this kata is to build a reservation system for train tickets based on the following business rules

-- 70% of maximum train capacity can be reserved in advance
+- 70% of the maximum train capacity can be reserved in advance
 - All seats of one reservation must be in the same coach
 - Ideally, all coaches have 70% occupation

 In case you want to make it even more complex, you may want to impose an additional rule

-- Ideally, all persons that are part of a single reservation should be seated together as closely as possible.
+- Ideally, all persons who are part of a single reservation should be seated together as closely as possible.

-The size nor the lay-out of the coaches is given, but a typical lay-out could look like this:
+The size nor the layout of the coaches is given, but a typical layout could look like this:

 ![Sample configuration](./images/train-reservation-kata.png)